-This is an advanced elective for the serious art student who is planning to pursue art in college.

-The coursework demands a high level of commitment and requires a considerable amount of outside work.
-This course is structured for the independent worker who is able to be motivated out of the strong desire to succeed in the visual arts.
-Other aspects of the course include preparing and photographing portfolios, the development of an artist's statement, art criticism and extensive work in a variety of medias.
+Portfolio Development-11-12th GradeCredit: 1Length: Full YearPrerequisites: Teacher recommendationThis is an advanced elective for the serious 11-12th grade art student who is planning to pursue art in college.The coursework demands a high level of commitment and requires a considerable amount of outside work.
+This course is structuredfor the independent worker who is able to be motivated out of the strong desire to succeed in the visual arts.
+Other aspects of thecourse include preparing and photographing portfolios, the development of an artist's statement, art criticism and extensive work in avariety of medias.
 Students will be required to complete one portfolio comprised of 10-15 portfolio quality works of art.

-Printmaking-9-12th Grade Credit: .5 Length: Half Year Prerequisites: 1 Foundation Art Course
+Printmaking-9-12 th Grade Credit: .5 Length: Half Year Prerequisites: 1 Foundation Art Course or teacher recommendation

 Printmaking is a half credit course which can be taken in either the fall or spring semesters.
 In this course, students will be engaged in a wide range of printmaking works of art using a variety of materials, including linoleum, plaster, found objects, wood and silkscreen.
 Students will be introduced to techniques such as etching, relief, intaglio, and mono prints.
 Students will gain a better appreciation of printmaking as an art form.

-Sculpture-9th-12th Grade Credit: .5 Length: Half Year Prerequisites: 1 Foundation Art Course
+Sculpture-9th-12th Grade Credit: .5 Length: Half Year Prerequisites: 1 Foundation Art Course or teacher recommendation